Skip to main content

 Summary

-This collections consists of professional portfolios and audio/visual materials that document the professional career of anthropologist Angela Gilliam from 1980 to 2001.
+This collections consists of professional portfolios and documents recording the professional career of anthropologist Angela Gilliam from 1973 to 2006.

 Processing Note